debanjan-G/debanjan-G/README.md

 I'm Debanjan Ghosal, a 3rd-year engineering student and developer specializing in Next.js.
 I prefer frontend work but can also handle backend development with Node.js and MongoDB.

 - 🔭 I’m currently working on Projects
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning postgreSQL
 - ❓ Ask me about anything related to building websites
 - ⚡ Fun fact: I use tabs over spaces